LSRP: Levenson Self-Report Psychopathy Scale (26-item)

 • Self-report format may be influenced by social desirability

-• Lower reliability for Secondary subscale
+• Lower reliability for the Secondary subscale

 • Not suitable for forensic or clinical diagnosis